lywhlao/mobiSpringMVC/README.md

 ###2.Server-Side:
 >Obviously,I use Spring-Framedwork.It has many functions:
 >>1.you can search the mobi file.
->2.you can send the mobi file to your kindle if you have add the *jasonXTU@163.com* to your email allow list in amazon.
+>2.you can send the mobi file to your kindle if you have added the *jasonXTU@163.com* to your email allow list in amazon.Or you can dowload the file directly.
 >>3.The recommand system,you will find the mobi file sent by system in the home page.

 ###3.Web-side